MarkPearlCoZa/Blog_General/_posts/2016-09-27-Backlog-Maturity-Model.md

 category: Process
 ---

-As things near their due date you would expect them to move into adaptive or conversationl.
-Stuff in Chaos or Emergent are typically further off.
+As things near their due date you would expect them to move into Adaptive or Conversationl.
+Work in Chaos or Emergent are typically further off.

 <img class="img-responsive" alt="Backlog Maturity Model" src="{{ site.url }}/assets/images/Backlog-Maturity-Model.png">